2024-07-03

 • 0m9.940s

-all stack allocations are made at the beginning of a function call, regardless of where they are declared. having all declarations grouped together at the beginning of functions may make it clearer what is actually happening. having all declarations at the top may make finding declarations easier than searching them scattered throughout the function body.
+all stack allocations are made at the beginning of a function call, regardless of where they are declared in the code of the function body. having all declarations grouped together at the beginning may make it clearer what is actually happening. additionally, having all declarations at the top may make finding declarations easier than searching them when they are scattered throughout the function body.

 patterns of function usage